 The Town pays the entire cost of the above insurance programs for its full-time employees.
 In an effort to promote and encourage wellness, in cases where an additional premium is charged for an employee who fails to complete the tobacco attestation, then that employee is responsible for paying that portion of the premium through payroll deduction.
+In some instances, the above referenced effective date may not apply.
+If you have had previous coverage under the State Health Plan, your health benefits may be eligible to start before the Towns 30-day grace period, you as the employee will be responsible for covering the extra premiums in your first month's payroll deduction.
 The Town must comply with the Affordable Care Act by providing health insurance for all employees expected to work 30 or more hours per week.
 Full-time employees may, if they so desire, purchase available group health and dental coverage through the Town for qualified dependents within the stipulations of the insurance contract.
 Employees will pay the amount stipulated by the Town for their qualified dependents.